-Australian revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).
-The EIANZ New Zealand operations are not registered for GST because they are below the threshold level for registration.
+Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the taxation authorities.

-Australian receivables and payables are stated inclusive of the amount of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with other receivables or payables in the statement of financial position.
+Receivables and payables are stated inclusive of the amount of GST receivable or payable.
+The net amount of GST recoverable from, or payable to, the taxation authorities is included with other receivables or payables in the statement of financial position.

 Cash flows are presented on a gross basis.
-The Australian GST components of cash flows arising from investing or financing activities which are recoverable from, or payable, to the ATO are presented as operating cash flows included in receipts from customers or payments to suppliers.
+The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable, to the taxation authorities are presented as operating cash flows included in receipts from customers or payments to suppliers.